Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Mutually Coupled Time-delay Systems: Auxiliary System Approach

-Now, we will demonstrate the existence of GS in symmetrically coupled arbitrary networks of distinctly nonidentical time-delay systems with different fractal dimensions using the auxiliary system approach.
+Now, we will demonstrate the existence of a transition from partial GS to global GS in symmetrically coupled arbitrary networks of structurally different time-delay systems with different fractal dimensions using the auxiliary system approach.
 We consider a symmetrically coupled arbitrary network as given in Eq.~(\ref{eqn1}).
 To determine the asymptotic stability of each of the nodes in this network, one can define a network (auxiliary) identical to Eq.~(\ref{eqn1}) (starting from different initial conditions in the same basin of attraction), whose node dynamics is represented as

 The parameter values are the same as in Eq.(\ref{eqn1}) discussed in Sec.~\ref{sec2}.
-In the following sections, we will investigate the existence of transition from partial GS to global GS in networks of $N=2,3$ and $4$ systems with a linear array, ring, global and star coupling configurations.
+In the following sections, we will numerically investigate the existence of transition from partial GS to global GS in $N=2$ and $4$ systems with a linear array coupling configurations.
+To obtain the numerical solution of time-delay systems, it is necessary to convert the continuous evolution of an infinite-dimensional system by a finite number of elements whose values change at discrete time steps.
+Hence to calculate the solution $x(t)$ of a delay differential equation for times greater than $t$, a function $x(t)$ over the interval ($t, t-\tau$) must be given.
+This function can be optimally chosen by $n$ samples taken at intervals $\Delta t=\frac{\tau}{n-1}$.
+These $n$ samples can equivalently be thought of as the $n$ variables of an $n$-dimensional discrete mapping \cite{lakshmanan10}.
+In this way a continuous infinite dimensional dynamical system is replaced by a finite, but large, dimensional iterated map.